DevMountain/newsfeed-start/README.md

 * Create as many news articles as you'd like

 ###Step 2: Retrieve your data
-You're now going to pull down those news articles you POSTed a moment ago.
+You're now going to pull down those news articles you POSTed a moment ago using jQuery and insert them into the DOM.

 In script.js, you're going to want to perform an AJAX request to get your newsfeed data.
-Instead of using the $.get method we used yesterday, we're going to need to use the $.ajax method, because we need to set the authentication headers and
+Use the [$.ajax method](http://api.jquery.com/jquery.ajax/), because we need to set the authentication headers and
 $.get doesn't allow us to do that.
-Please review the syntax for a $.ajax request here:
+Review the documentation to be sure you use the $.ajax method correctly.

 * Create a $.ajax request, setting the request headers inside of the `beforeSend` callback to the same heading/values you used in Postman.